AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/VectorTable.md

        - $m_{3,\text{theoretical}}$: theoretical equilibrant mass in kg
        - $\theta_{3,\text{theoretical}}$: theoretical equilibrant direction in deg. (e.g. $\theta_{R} + 180°$)

-2. Starting with the first case, place the respective masses on their hangers 1 & 2.
+2. Starting with the first case, place the respective masses on their hangers 1 & 2. ***NOTE: Slotted masses are available at the table at the front of the room.***

 3. Unscrew the black pulleys to rotate them around the tabletop to their given angles.

-4. With hanger 3, add or subtract masses and scoot the pulley around the table until the ring is as perfectly centered around the center pin as possible to argue equilibrium.
+4. With hanger 3, add or subtract masses and scoot the pulley around the force table until the ring is as perfectly centered around the center pin as possible to argue equilibrium.

 5. Note your $m_i$ & $\theta_i$ values.